 To ensure there's no cheating, all activities must be tracked using Strava and then we grab all that juicy data and generate our monthly Elympics leaderboard.
 We also do random drugs tests once a month to ensure fair play.
 Ok, we made that bit up but at least you're still reading.

-In the first 2 years of Elympics we've logged over 32,000 miles of exercise - that's 1.3 times around the world!
-All that sweat didn't go to waste though and raised £15,025 for our charities.
+In the first 3 years of Elympics we logged over 50,000 miles of exercise - that's twice around the world!
+All that sweat didn't go to waste though and raised over £25,000 for our charities.

 The Abbey Dash